unisb-bioinf/causaltrail/CausalTrail.md

 	NodeID =	NodeAttribute
 	...

-Different node attribute classes can be referenced via the *AttributeName*.
-Type states the data type of the node attributes.
-The mapping of *NodeID* to *NodeAttribute* has to be unique withon one class of attributes.
+Different node attribute classes can be referenced via the *AttributeName*. *Type* states the data type of the node attributes.
+The mapping of *NodeID* to *NodeAttribute* has to be unique within one class of attributes.

 ####Simple Interaction Format####